-As you get used to budgeting and using an app like Qube, you might notice every month an unexpected expense comes up.
-A small expense like a birthday party.
-Other times significant car repairs.
-These types of costs can ruin even the most planned out budget.
+As you get used to budgeting and using an app like Qube, you might notice that an unexpected expense will come up with some frequency.
+A small expense, like a birthday party.
+Other times, significant car repairs.
+These types of costs can ruin even the most carefully planned budget.
 One way to avoid those types of issues is to create sinking funds and an emergency fund.

 An emergency fund is a savings account separate from your regular checking account.
-It’s not something you want to access easily.
-In fact, you might want to keep your emergency fund at a different bank.
+It’s not something you want to be able to access easily.
+In fact, you might want to keep your emergency fund at a different bank entirely.